CUSTOMER SERVICE TRAINING

 One of the challenges customer service staff faces is dealing with difficult customers.
 Sometimes customers have a legitimate reason to be upset, and sometimes they don’t.
 The customer service staff must be prepared to deal with difficult customers and find ways to win them back.

 Whether the problem is caused by the customer or by the company, what is important in any contact with a difficult customer is what you do to resolve the problem and how valued you make the customer feel.

 When a customer complains, look at it as an opportunity to improve.

-In Module Nine, you will learn how to recover difficult customers, steps to effectively handle difficult customers, de-escalating anger, establishing common ground, setting your limits, and managing your own emotions.
+In Module Nine, you will learn how to recover difficult customers, steps to effectively handle difficult customers, de-escalating anger, establish common ground, set your limits, and manage your own emotions.

 Understanding When to Escalate

-Providing great customer service does not mean you have to put up with threats, intimidation, or vulgar language from customers.
+Providing great customer service does not mean you have to face threats, intimidation, or vulgar language from customers.
 If customers are out of control, you need to take over the situation and protect yourself.

 In Module Ten, you will learn to understand when to escalate, deal with vulgarity, cope with insults, and deal with legal and physical threats.